Determination of blood sugar

 Principle

 A protein-free filtrate is heated with an alkaline cupric tartrate solution.
-Glucose present in the specimen reduces cupric ions to cuprous ions which precipitate as insoluble cuprous oxide.
+Glucose present in the specimen reduces cupric ions to cuprous ions, which precipitate as insoluble cuprous oxide.
 The amount of cuprous oxide formed is measured by reducing phosphomolybdate to molybdenum blue.

 Reagents